tiberlab/tibercad/manual/Sphinx/Complete/input/Input_file.rst

           a list of region names as specified in the meshing program.

   ``[x,y,z]-growth-direction``  : 3-/4-tuple
-          Bravais vectors with Miller indices for wurtzite (4-tuple) or zincblende (3-tuple) crystal along the x, y and z directions.
+          Bravais vectors with Miller or Miller-Bravais indices indicating the crystal directions along the x, y and z axes.
+One may specify only two or even a single direction, as the others will be computed internally.
+Based on the type of braces, crystal directions or lattice planes will be used, based on standard notation using ``[]`` for directions and ``()`` for planes.

+  ``euler_angles`` : 3-vector
+          As an alternative to Miller indices, the crystal orientation can be specified via Euler angles describing the rotation from the standard crystal orientation to the one in the calculation coordinate frame.
+We use the convention :math:`Z_\gamma Y_\beta Z_\alpha`, and thhe order of the input arguments is :math:`(\alpha, \beta, \gamma)`.

 .. ``structure`` : string
 ..          crystal structure (wz = wurtzite, zb = zincblend)